Sushi Yasuda

 The Rice

 Perhaps the most complex and difficult part of making sushi is perfecting the rice.
-Yasuda uses a domestically grown mix of Japanese short and medium grain rice, combined with Japanese red and white rice vinegars, Japanese sea salt and small amount of sugar.
+Sushi Yasuda uses a mix of Japanese short and medium grain rice, combined with Japanese red and white rice vinegars, Japanese sea salt and a small amount of sugar.
 The water has been purified with bincho-tan (Japanese charcoal).
-He cooks the rice in precise proportions at calculated temperatures for a specific time.
-Like a scientist in a lab, he has revised his method after years of research and experiment.
-Using his hands as an instrument, he evaluates how moist the rice is before cooking it.
-He adjusts the amount of water accordingly.
+The rice is cooked in precise proportions at calculated temperatures for a specific time.
+Like scientists in a lab, the sushi chelfs have refined their method after years of research and experimentation.
+Using their hands as instruments, they evaluate how moist the rice is before cooking it.
+They adjust the amount of water accordingly.

-Yasuda understands that each person sitting at his counter has different tastes, different degrees of "sushi experience," different energy levels and moods.
-He prepares each meal accordingly.
-Yasuda even considers the size and shape of a person's mouth.
-He gently queries someone who has never had sushi before to gauge their probable preferences; he will design a meal that stimulates interest, awareness and pleasure.
-He reminds anyone who might feel pressure to match the quantity or "exotic quotient" of another person's meal that "it is not a competition."
+The chefs understand that each person sitting at the counter has different tastes, degrees of “sushi experience,” energy levels and moods.
+They prepare each meal accordingly, even considering the size and shape of a person’s mouth.
+They gently query someone who has never sat with them before to gauge their probable preferences; the chefs will design a meal that stimulates interest, awareness and pleasure.
+And as Yasuda might remind anyone who might feel pressure to match the quantity or “exotic quotient” of another person’s meal: ”it is not a competition.”

 The Environment